alphagov/gds-pre-commit/README.md

 ## Run your first audit

-The detect-secrets tool may discover some secrets in your repository that you want to exclude because it's a false positive.
+The detect-secrets tool may discover a secret in your repository that you want to exclude because it's a false positive.
 It may also find lots of legitimate secrets that you need to confirm.

 The best way to __ensure your whole repository contains no secrets__ but the tool also __ignores any false positives__ in the future is to [run an audit](https://github.com/Yelp/detect-secrets#auditing-a-baseline) against your `.secrets.baseline` file before your run your first commit after installation.